tacomilkshake/express-uncapitalize/README.md

         app.use(app.router);
     });

-I generally prefer to place after the static middleware to only redirect requests managed by the router, i.e. only the content where there is likely to be database lookups where case sensitivity matters:
+I generally prefer to place after the static middleware to only redirect requests managed by the router, i.e. only the content where there is likely to be database lookups and case sensitivity matters:

     app.configure(function(){
         app.set('views', __dirname + '/views');